xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 The  solution is simple, although it  ends  up  causing  profound changes to our  grammar.
 We  can only allow parentheses in one kind  of factor.
 The way to do  that  varies  considerably  from language  to  language.
-This is one  place  where  there  is  NO agreement or convention to help us.
+This is one  place  where  there  is  _no_ agreement or convention to help us.

 When Niklaus Wirth designed Pascal, the desire was  to  limit the